 \section{Abstract}

 We study sequences of analytic conjugacy classes of rational maps which diverge in moduli space.
 In particular, we are interested in the notion of rescaling limits introduced by Jan Kiwi.
-In the continuity of \cite{A2} we recall the notion of dynamical covers between trees of spheres for which a periodic sphere corresponds to a rescaling limit.
+From \cite{A2}, we recall the notion of dynamical covers between trees of spheres for which a periodic sphere corresponds to a rescaling limit.
 We study necessary conditions for such a dynamical cover to be the limit of dynamically marked rational maps.
-With these conditions we classify them for the case of bicritical maps and we recover the second main result of Jan Kiwi regarding rescaling limits.
+With these conditions we classify these covers in the case of bi-critical maps and we recover the second main result of Jan Kiwi regarding rescaling limits.